Designing dynamic simulations

 [Compound of several non-static shapes to obtain a single non-static shape]

-Grouped shapes will behave as a rigid entity and also share identical dynamic properties (e.g. friction coefficient).
+Compound shapes will behave as a rigid entity and also share identical dynamic properties (e.g. friction coefficient).
 Sometimes a rigid entity with differentiated dynamic properties is needed.
 In that case, shapes will have to be rigidly linked via a force sensor.
-The rigidity of that construction is not as strong as a grouped shape, but works well for most cases:
+The rigidity of that construction is not as strong as a compound shape, but works well for most cases:

 [Rigid link between two shapes]

 [Example of a rigid link between two shapes]

 A similar result can be obtained by having two shapes linked via two linked dummies.
 The link type of the two dummies has to be Dynamics, overlap constraint (refer to the dummy properties).
 During dynamic simulation, the two linked dummies will try to adopt an identical position and orientation.
 Following figure shows valid rigid loop closure constraints for dynamic simulation:

 [Valid rigid loop closure constraints]